 - Good IT skills

-Our support roles usually spend 4 - 10 hours per week in this role, which is flexible and can be shared by more than one volunteer if needed.
+Our supporting cat owners volunteers usually spend four to 10 hours per week in this role, which is flexible and can be shared by more than one volunteer if needed.

 At Cats Protection, we believe our volunteers should be happy and confident in their roles.
 To make sure this is the case, we provide support and guidance both remotely from our National Cat Centre and face to face through our regional and local volunteer groups and teams.
 We also offer varied online and face-to-face training and have wide-ranging policies covering all aspects of volunteering.
 We hope the support we provide will ensure our volunteers have a great experience with Cats Protection.